Varying Maintenance Payments

 A variation to the level or duration of the original order might happen automatically because it was provided for in the original order by “indexation”.
 Indexation refers to the way that Courts commonly order maintenance awards to increase.
 We have developed a maintenance indexation calculator to help you work out how your maintenance payments might be affected by indexation.

-By an application to the Court to vary the original order
+Change occurring by an application to the Court to vary the original order

 This involves going back to the Court for a new order.
 It can carry risks: